-Don Margolis of REPAIR STEM CELLS Explains in VIDEO below , the TRUTH about Helping Quadriplegic and Paraplegic Patients with Adult Stem Cells
+Don Margolis of REPAIR STEM CELLS INSTITUTE tells about Helping over 100 Diseases , including Spinal Cord Injuries, with Adult Stem Cells

 Help for Quadriplegic and Paraplegic patients...“Spinal Cord Break means the victim will never move a lower muscle or even feel below the waist again.”
 That was true in the year 2000.
 But by 2002, a Portuguese neurologist proved otherwise---and quite decisively, according to Don Margolis.

 Dr. Carlos Lima of Portugal discovered that he can extract Repair(Adult) Stem Cells with renewable neurons from the NOSE of the patient!
 Those are VITAL for repairing the devastating nerve damage done when a spinal cord is severed.
 Dr. Lima implants these very special Repair Stem Cells directly to the area of the break.

 Listen as Don Margolis tells in the video below, how Adult Stem Cells, aka, Repair Stem Cells, can help spinal cord injuries including Quadriplegic patients .. plus over 100 diseases and injuries.